GovTechSG/butler-bot/README.md

 * Booking Session timeout after being inactive
 * Html calendar page to display all calendar bookings
 * /view command for to show link for calendar listing
+* /any command for easy booking of any meeting room at given date & time